 A chemical burn injury happens when chemicals or other irritants come into contact with the eyes or skin.
 Common irritants which cause chemical burns can include sodium hydroxide, nitric acid, ammonia and sulfuric acid.
 It is also possible to get chemical burn injuries from simple household bleach.

+If you’re asking ‘how long does a chemical burn take to heal?’ this could depend on the treatment and advice you are given as well as the seriousness of the caustic burn.
 If you have been burnt by a chemical you may experience a burning sensation, redness and irritation of your skin.
 Chemical burns to the eyes can be very serious and can result in blindness or a change in your ability to see.
 If the burn is minor and only affects your top layer of skin then the scarring should be minimal and should heal normally following first aid treatment.
 As long as you check your dressing regularly and take measures to prevent infection then your skin should return to normal.

 However, if the burn is more serious then you may need to visit the hospital and even be admitted for a number of days.
 Skin grafts can sometimes be necessary if the area of burnt skin needs to be removed.
 Severe burns can take as long as several years to heal and leave permanent scarring.

 If you experience a burn then you should wash off the chemical with water as thoroughly and quickly as you can, clean the burn and cover it with a dressing.
 Seek hospital treatment if the burn appears to be serious.

 If you have suffered from a chemical burn in an accident that was not your fault then you may be owed compensation.
 To learn more about chemical burn claims, please continue reading.